India Ferrah: RuPaul's Drag Race franchise

 India Ferrah competed on the third season (2011) of RuPaul's Drag Race.
 She was the season's youngest contestant, at 23 years old.
 India Ferrah was picked up without permission by fellow contestant Mimi Imfurst during their lip sync to Thelma Houston's "Don't Leave Me This Way" during the fourth episode; the incident has been described as "infamous", and prompted RuPaul to enforce a new rule: "drag is not a contact sport".

 Tanner Stransky of Entertainment Weekly called the exchange "one of the most entertaining few seconds" in the show's history to date.
 In 2013, Philadelphia magazine's Alexander Kacala said the incident was "probably the worst lip-sync ever" in his list of the "5 All-Time Best RuPaul's Drag Race Lip-Sync Battles".
 Timothy Allen of Queerty included the battle in his 2014 list of the series' "most shocking and controversial moments", and The Guardian's Brian Moylan included the lip sync in his 2017 overview of the "10 best moments of TV's most fabulous reality show".
 India Ferrah was eliminated by Stacy Layne Matthews in the fifth episode, placing tenth.
 She had a "public breakup" with drag and criticized the series immediately following her appearance, but recovered from the experience and worked to redeem her image.

 India Ferrah has appeared at RuPaul's DragCon LA and RuPaul's DragCon UK, and continues to tour and host pride festivities across the United States.
 She is slated to appear in RuPaul's Drag Race Live!
 (2020), a variety show residency at Flamingo Las Vegas, and competed on the fifth season of RuPaul's Drag Race All Stars (2020).
 She won the season's first challenge and lip-synced against season 11 winner Yvie Oddly.

 Kevin O'Keeffe of Mic.com ranked India Ferrah number 104 in his 2016 "definitive ranking" of all 113 RuPaul's Drag Race contestants.
 Thrillist contributor Brian Moylan ranked her number 111 in his similar list for 2017, and said she had "one of the worst drag names of all time".
 In 2018, Instinct's Ryan Shea ranked India Ferrah number 112 in his "definitive list" of all 126 contestants, writing, "Sweet queen, but only remembered for being lifted up by Mimi Imfurst."
 In 2019, season 11 contestant Kahanna Montrese named India Ferrah as her "favorite underrated" alumna.

 Personal life

 Richardson lived with his husband in Dayton, Ohio, during the early 2010s.
-He lives in Las Vegas, as of 2014.
+He lived in Las Vegas, as of 2014.
 He has a brother who is also gay.